The Liquidator (1965 film): Production

 Producer Jon Pennington brought Australian screenwriter Peter Yeldham to the project after both had cooperated on The Comedy Man (1963).
 Yeldham recalled that Pennington acquired the novel, read it on an airplane, and set the film into production in four or five months.
 As with the first of a projected Jason Love series Where the Spies Are (1966), also filmed in MGM-British Studios, MGM planned a Boysie Oakes film series.
 Producer Sydney Box spoke to Yeldham and wished him to write two more scripts in the projected series.

+Cardiff recalled that the censors insisted that one of Taylor's lines, "...it smells like a Turkish wrestler's jockstrap", be deleted.

 Richard Harris was initially approached for the role but after negotiations chose to do The Heroes of Telemark (1965) instead.
 Taylor insisted on playing the role with an American accent because he was more comfortable with it by that stage in his career.

+The Liquidator started filming in Nice, France on 5 April 1965, with interiors filmed later at MGM-British Studios in Borehamwood.

 The film opens with animated titles by the Richard Williams studio.

-The Liquidator was filmed in MGM-British Studios.
-Cardiff recalled that the censors insisted that one of Taylor's lines, "...it smells like a Turkish wrestler's jockstrap", be deleted.